Nicolás Ardito Barletta Vallarino

-Nicolás Ardito Barletta Vallarino (born 21 August 1938) is a Panamanian politician, served as its President from 11 October 1984 to 28 September 1985, running as the candidate of the Democratic Revolutionary Party (PRD) in the contested elections of 1984.
+Nicolás Ardito Barletta Vallarino (born 21 August 1938) is a Panamanian politician, served as its 26th President of Panama from 11 October 1984 to 28 September 1985, running as the candidate of the Democratic Revolutionary Party (PRD) in the contested elections of 1984.

 Education

 Barletta Vallarino attended North Carolina State University, where he obtained in 1959 a Bachelor of Science degree in Agricultural Engineering, and later an M.Sc. in Agricultural Economics.
 In 1971, he received a doctorate in economics from the University of Chicago.
 The title of his PhD dissertation was "Costs and social benefits of agricultural research in Mexico".

 Early career

 From 1968 until 1970 and 1973 until 1978, Barletta was one of General Omar Torrijos's trusted advisers as minister of planning and economic policy, president of the national banking commission and member of Panama's negotiation team on economic aspects, for the Panama Canal treaties.
 From 1978 to 1984, he was World Bank vice president for Latin America and the Caribbean.
 In late 1983, he was approached by President Ricardo de la Espriella about running for president as de la Espriella's successor.